 There is an Employee Concerns Program at all Company sites and each site has been assigned an ECM.
 You can identify your site's ECM and obtain their contact information at: https://centrusgcc.sharepoint.com/sites/policies/SitePages/Home.aspx.
 While the Company believes that reporting concerns to your immediate supervisor is the most effective means of addressing concerns, any Employee may contact an ECM for assistance in addressing his or her issue.
 Anyone (Employee or non-Employee) may report a Code violation, potential violation, or other compliance issue to a site's ECM; to the Director, Corporate Compliance; or by utilizing the email or phone numbers established by the Company for such reports.
-Employees also may contact the CCO, the Director, Corporate Compliance, or any member of the BCC.
+Employees also may contact the CCO, any member of the BCC, or any other Company Officer or Director.

-In addition, anyone (Employee or non-Employee) who has a concern about Centrus' accounting, internal accounting controls, or auditing matters may communicate that concern directly to the Audit and Finance Committee of Centrus' Board of Directors ("Audit and Finance Committee").
-Such communications may be confidential or anonymous, and may be submitted in writing, by email or reported by phone to the addresses or a toll-free Hotline number published on the Company's website.
+Anyone (Employee or non-Employee) who has a concern about Centrus' accounting, internal accounting controls, or auditing matters may communicate that concern directly to the

+Audit and Finance Committee of Centrus' Board of Directors ("Audit and Finance Committee").
+Such communications may be confidential or anonymous, and may be submitted in writing, by email or reported by phone to the address or number listed on page 24, or through a toll-free Hotline number published on the Company's website and also at the end of this document.
 Concerns relating to accounting, internal accounting controls, or auditing matters will be sent promptly to the Audit and Finance Committee via the Chief Audit Executive and will simultaneously be reviewed and addressed by the Chief Audit Executive in the same way that other concerns are addressed by the Company.
-If a supervisor or manager receives a concern about Centrus' accounting, internal accounting controls, or auditing matters, he or she will immediately notify the Chief Audit Executive.
+If a supervisor or manager receives a concern about Centrus' accounting, internal accounting, or auditing matters, he or she will immediately notify the Chief Audit Executive.